 White-tailed deer management plan 2020-2027

-The Ministère des Forêts, de la Faune et des Parcs (MFFP) recently announced new terms and conditions related to the white-tailed deer management plan for the 2020-2027 period.
+The Ministère de l’Environnement, de la Lutte contre les changements climatiques, de la Faune et des Parcs (MELCCFP) recently announced new terms and conditions related to the white-tailed deer management plan for the 2020-2027 period.
 We have identified key developments that may be of interest to deer hunters in wildlife reserves.

-To read the full plan and learn more about the terms and conditions, please visit the MFFP website (in French only).
+To read the full plan and learn more about the terms and conditions, please visit the MELCCFP website (in French only).

 It should be noted that these new arrangements do not apply to Anticosti Island, with the exception of the ban on the use of natural deer urine and tarsal glands as an olfactory lure.